Administration puts off decision on tariffs for EU, others

 The EU and others had been asked to spell out what limits they could accept on the amount of steel they export to the United States, how they would address the issue of excess production of steel and aluminum and how they would support the U.S. before international bodies like the World Trade Organization.
 Security relationships with the U.S. have also been part of the criteria.

-South Korea agreed to limit its exports to the United States as part of broader discussions involved in updating its bilateral trade agreement with the U.S. and was granted a permanent exemption.
+South Korea made up the largest share of U.S. steel imports last year, shipping about 13 percent of U.S. imports, according to an American Iron and Steel Institute analysis of government data.
+It has agreed to limit its exports to the United States as part of broader discussions involved in updating its bilateral trade agreement with the U.S. and was granted a permanent exemption.

 China, Japan and Russia haven't received exemptions from the duties.
 That will likely reduce steel shipments from those countries over time.
 Commerce Secretary Wilbur Ross said late Friday that quotas on imports from Europe and other countries are necessary so imports from those countries don't simply replace Chinese imports.
 The goal of the tariffs is to reduce total steel imports and boost U.S. production, Ross said.